XorTroll/uLaunch/README.md

 - Will using uLaunch get me banned online?

-  - There have been some cases where using uLaunch may have caused bans.
+  - There have been some cases where using uLaunch has caused bans.
 Keep in mind that replacing the official HOME menu's functionality is never a completely safe idea, so always use it at your own risk.
 Since uLaunch doesn't perform any telemetry or communications with Nintendo servers, they might be able to notice you are running something different from the original HOME menu.

 - Why does uLaunch (sometimes) feel slower than the official HOME menu?